OpenBfS/UncertRadio/README.md

 - lapack
 - gtk3
 - plplot (fortran bindings are installed by **UncertRadio**)
+- wine (if you want to access the windows help files)

 Most of these tools are available via the package manager of common Linux distributions.